 What does first-party benefits-medical coverage do?

-First party benefits specific limits and coverages vary by state, but typically it includes:
+First-party benefits, specific limits, and coverages vary by state but typically include:

 - Necessary medical and surgical treatment